SooLab/CoTDet/README.md

 ## Getting Strated
 **1. Prepare the code and the environment**

-Git clone our repository, creating a python environment and activate it via the following command
+Git clone our repository, creating a python environment and activate it via the following command.
 ``` bash
 # clone repository
 git clone https://github.com/Toneyaya/CoTDet.git